Cardiac Cycle - Isovolumetric Relaxation (Phase 5)

 - The rate of pressure decline in the ventricles is determined by the rate of relaxation of the muscle fibers, which is termed lusitropy.
 This relaxation is regulated largely by the sarcoplasmic reticulum that are responsible for rapidly re-sequestering calcium following contraction (see excitation-contraction coupling).

-- Although ventricular pressures decrease during this phase, volumes remain constant because all valves are closed.
+- Although ventricular pressures decrease during this phase, volumes do not change because all valves are closed.
 The volume of blood that remains in a ventricle is called the end-systolic volume and is ~50 ml in the left ventricle.
 The difference between the end-diastolic volume and the end-systolic volume is ~70 ml and represents the stroke volume.

 - Left atrial pressure (LAP) continues to rise because of venous return from the lungs.
 The peak LAP at the end of this phase is termed the v-wave.